 Not all quick detailer sprays are created equally.
 Not only are there thousands of different brands and models, but there are also different types which can be used for different situations.

-There are 4 main types of quick detailer sprays: traditional detailers (offer cleaning, gloss-enhancing and protective properties), spray waxes and sealants (used to add a layer of protection and gloss), waterless washes (for cleaning), clay lubricant detailers.
+There are 4 main types of quick detailer sprays: traditional detailers (offer light cleaning, gloss-enhancing and protective properties), spray waxes and sealants (used to add a layer of protection and gloss), waterless washes (for cleaning), clay lubricant detailers.

 There’s a bit of debate about what type of product falls into the quick detailer spray category, and some disagree that waterless washes, clay lubricants and spray waxes should be included.

 However, a lot of brands will market their quick detailer sprays into one of the above “types”, so I think it’s a good idea to discuss them.

 Most brands offer a traditional quick detailer, also known as a QD spray.
 The vast majority of quick detailers on the market will fall into this category.

 These tend to offer very light cleaning capabilities, meaning they are safe to use for removing water spots and finger prints after washing, but usually they’re not safe enough to remove dust and dirt between washes or you risk causing scratches.